0xdreadnaught/ArtifactToolkit/README.md

 - [Development](#development)

 ## Overview
-Artifact Toolkit is a collection of Dockerized services focusing on secure authentication and other utilities.
+Artifact Toolkit is a collection of Dockerized services focusing on secure sharing of artifacts and tools during a pentesting engagement.
+One member of the team will host the services, while the other members hoook in to share/pull as needed.
+All user sessions are invalidated on boot (adjustable time limit pending).
 The primary service is Krypt-Server, a PKI/JSON based authentication service running in the artifacttoolkit-auth container.
+[Pending:] After the user authenticates with the Krypt server and receives a valid session, their IP is whitelisted with the other services.

 ## Features
 - PKI-based authentication using public keys